jquery-form/form/README.md

 Boolean flag indicating whether the form should *always* target the server response to an iframe instead of leveraging XHR when possible.

 ###iframeSrc
-String value that should be used for the iframe's src attribute when/if an iframe is used.
+String value that should be used for the iframe's src attribute when an iframe is used.

 ###iframeTarget
 Identifies the iframe element to be used as the response target for file uploads.
 By default, the plugin will create a temporary iframe element to capture the response when uploading files.
 This options allows you to use an existing iframe if you wish.
 When using this option the plugin will make no attempt at handling the response from the server.